Parasol Framework

 Error Codes

-ArgsThe required arguments were not specified.
+NullArgsRequired arguments were not specified correctly.

-GetContentExtracts the content of an XML tag.
+GetContentExtracts the immediate text content of an XML element, excluding nested tags.

 ERR xml::GetContent(OBJECTPTR Object, INT Index, STRING Buffer, INT Length)